AI

 Literature strand

-Literature strand: Beehive and Moments
+Literature strand: Kaveri

 Kaveri is a single integrated book with 8 thematic units, each pairing one prose piece with one poem.
 All 16 texts carry exam weight — there is no separate supplementary reader.